MariaHochstoeger/el-madre/README.md

 - Photo by Jeswin Thomas on [pexels.com](https://www.pexels.com/photo/mosque-1007426/)
 - Photo by Studio Art Smile on [pexels.com](https://www.pexels.com/photo/horizontally-striped-flag-3476860/)
 - My group facilitator Kay Welfare for providing guidance and directing me to focus on the relevant parts all while encouraging me to deliver a good project
+- My Mentor Spencer Barriball for his input and making himself available for questions
 - Myself for putting in the work and effort and spending hours upon hours on fixing "little" bugs